 Listening to music triggers a release of dopamine, which can boost your mood, bring up long-forgotten memories, or make that last mile fly by on the treadmill.
 But can music make people more productive at work?

-Make no mistake: listening to music at work means you’re multitasking.
+From a scientific standpoint, listening to music at work counts as multitasking.
 Even lyric-less tunes pull our attention, defusing what most of us would like to think is a laser-like focus.
 So why does workplace music have so many advocates?

-There are some situations in which listening to music at work might make you more productive than the sound of silence—though, to be honest, they are few and far between.
-While music can boost your mood and make you more efficient at completing tasks, it does hinder reading comprehension and memory function.
-That’s why the beneficial effects of listening to music are most pronounced when performing routine, repetitive tasks, rather than creatively demanding ones.
+While music can boost your mood and make you more efficient at completing tasks, it can hinder reading comprehension and memory function.
+That’s why the beneficial effects of listening to music are most pronounced when performing routine/repetitive tasks rather than creatively demanding ones.

 What makes environmental noise more distracting than music?
-Over time, the stress associated with it can lead the body to release more cortisol.
-Excessive levels of this hormone impede the prefrontal cortex’s function, and since that’s the region of the brain associated with high-level functions like planning or reasoning, environmental noise interferes with your ability to carry out your work.
+Over time, the stress associated with it can lead the body to release more cortisol (better known as the stress hormone).
+Excessive levels of cortisol impede the prefrontal cortex’s function, and since that’s the region of the brain associated with high-level functions like planning or reasoning, environmental noise interferes with your ability to carry out your work.

 To drown out the background noise, it makes sense to turn up the tunes.

-In order to positively impact productivity, music must boost your mood and energy levels—and that means listening to what you like.
-Coincidentally, that’s why you shouldn’t blast your personal playlist through the company speakers, subjecting everyone to your country music obsession.
+In order to positively impact productivity, music must boost your mood and energy levels—and that means listening to what you like—which is why you shouldn’t blast your personal playlist through company speakers, subjecting everyone to your country music obsession.
 What gets you amped up might irritate someone else.